top of page

 When anxiety feels bigger than the situation calls for, trauma might be the missing piece of the puzzle.

 Hey there!
-I'm Rebecca, and if you've found your way to this page, you might be wondering whether some of your ongoing struggles could be connected to past experiences.
-Maybe your anxiety feels more intense than it "should," or perhaps you've noticed patterns in how you react to certain situations that don't quite make sense.
+I’m Rebecca, and if you’ve found your way to this page, you might be wondering whether some of your ongoing struggles could be connected to past experiences.
+Many people who have experienced trauma may feel anxious or find themselves feeling overwhelmed by daily life, as these are common responses to unresolved emotional distress.
+Maybe your anxiety feels more intense than it “should,” or perhaps you’ve noticed patterns in how you react to certain situations that don’t quite make sense.

-As a trauma therapist in Glasgow, I've worked with countless clients who initially came seeking help for anxiety, panic attacks, or social fears, only to discover that unprocessed trauma was actually driving many of their symptoms.
-Whether you're looking for trauma therapy in Glasgow or simply trying to understand your experiences better, this assessment can provide valuable insight.
+As a trauma therapist in Glasgow, I’ve worked with countless clients who initially came seeking help for anxiety, panic attacks, or social fears, only to discover that unprocessed trauma was actually driving many of their symptoms.
+I always tailor therapy to the individual client, recognizing that trauma can have adverse effects on both mental and physical well-being, including issues like low self esteem.
+Whether you’re looking for trauma therapy in Glasgow or simply trying to understand your experiences better, this assessment can provide valuable insight.
+Trauma counselling can also offer additional support for those struggling with these challenges, helping you explore your experiences in a safe environment and develop healthier coping techniques.

 Understanding Trauma Beyond the Obvious

 When most people think of trauma, they picture major life-threatening events.
-While these certainly qualify, trauma actually encompasses any experience that overwhelmed your ability to cope at the time it happened.
+While these certainly qualify, trauma actually encompasses any distressing events or traumatic experience that overwhelmed your ability to cope at the time it happened.
 This might include:

 Take a moment to honestly consider these statements.
 There’s no judgment here – this is simply information to help you understand your own experience better.